 needed to be accepted:

-Applicants should enclose with the application a DVD of audition material for preliminary approval.
-If preliminary approval is granted, a live audition is arranged.
+Applicants should enclose with the application a CD of audition material for preliminary approval.
+If preliminary approval is granted, a live audition will be arranged.
 Candidates must audition

 are not acceptable

 United States.
 In this case, the applicants must submit a tape

 is contingent upon

 during the first

 semester of study.